akmami/gencore/README.md

 - Access to a Unix-like environment (Linux, macOS).

-- `htslib`: Required for reading BAM and FASTQ files.
+- `htslib v64648`: Required for reading BAM and FASTQ files.

 - `lcptools`: Required for locally consistent parsing.